← Back to Blog

 How They Fit Together

-Here’s the thing that many people miss: you don’t have to choose between VOO and QQQ.
+Something many people miss: you don’t have to choose between VOO and QQQ.
 They can coexist in the same portfolio.

 If you hold VOO, you already have about 31% technology exposure.
 Adding QQQ on top increases that tech weight.
 Whether that’s good or bad depends entirely on your view.